joeliang0520/joeliang0520.github.io/content/project/ProtectYourVoice/index.md

 ---
 title: 'ProtectYourVoice: AI-generated Voice Detector'
-summary: Applied a deep learning ResNet model with transfer learning tech- niques to classify spectrograms of human and AI-generated voices, achieving high test accuracy in the ASVspoof2019 competition
+summary: Applied a deep learning ResNet model with transfer learning techniques to detect a spectrogram is from human or AI-generated voices, achieving high test accuracy in the ASVspoof2019 competition
 tags:
   - project
 date: "2024-01-01"